Real and momentum space analysis of topological phases in 2D d-wave altermagnets: Infinite Strip Geometry

 \subsection{Edge state structure}

 We are interested in the particular structure of edge states in $(k_x,y)$ space.
-Arranging our 4-spinor states as $\{\psi_{A}^\uparrow,\psi_B^\uparrow,\psi_A^\downarrow,\psi_B^\downarrow)$, in Figure \ref{fig_DensityBulkEdge2} we plot the probability densities $|\psi_\tau^s(k_x,y)|^2$, for the four components (separately), for conduction (top row) and valence (bottom row) edge states on a strip geometry of width $L=50$~nm.
+Arranging our 4-spinor states as $\{\psi_{A}^\uparrow,\psi_B^\uparrow,\psi_A^\downarrow,\psi_B^\downarrow)$, in Figure \ref{fig_DensityBulkEdge2} we plot the probability densities $|\psi_\tau^s(k_x,y)|^2$, for the four components (separately), for conduction (top row) and valence (bottom row) edge states on a strip geometry of width $L=50$.
 Spin up conduction (valence) electrons are localized at the edge $y=0$ ($y=L$).
 This is compatible with the ``traffic analogy'' given in Section \ref{LDOSsec}, where we said that spin-up electrons experience a traffic jam in the $Y$-direction, remaining ``parked'' at $y=0,L$.
 The structure for spin-down electrons is less straightforward to explain.
-For it, we shall use the ``inverse participation ratio'' as a measure of localization.
+For it, we shall use the IPR introduced in \eqref{IPReq} as a measure of localization.